Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 `etc_render_fsbrain('hemi','lh','overlay_stc',stc,'overlay_vertex',v,'overlay_threshold',[2 3]);`

 in the MatLab command window.
 You should get a pop-up "Figure 2," and if you click on the image you should get another pop-up "Figure 3" and "Figure 4".
-Change lime 4 in MatLab code and code above to 'rh' to see right hemisphere
+Change lime 4 in MatLab code and code above to 'rh' to see right hemisphere .
+If you experience an error at this point or the image is not expected try `clear global etc_render_fsbrain`

 <img width="538" alt="Screen Shot 2024-03-06 at 2 02 17 PM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/20745e96-4d0c-48e4-90ee-fbea01585429">
 <img width="794" alt="Screen Shot 2024-02-21 at 3 41 44 PM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/30a689f4-0d1d-4f55-922a-b9704e037604">